-Digital transmission is the sending of information over a physical communication media in the form of digital signals.
-Analogue signals must therefore be digitised first before being transmitted.
+Digital transmission is the sending of information over physical communication media in the form of digital signals.
+Analog signals must therefore be digitized first before being transmitted.
 The present article discusses in detail the different types of encoding.

 Digital information cannot be sent directly in the form of 0s and 1s.
 First, it must be encoded in the form of a signal with two states, for example:

 - Two voltage levels with respect to earth.